kishorrit/MLF/Chapter 2.md

 Numerical data works fine with neural networks out of the box.
 Categorical data needs special treatment.

-There are three ways of preparing categorical data:
+There are two ways of preparing categorical data:

 ## One Hot Encoding
 The most often used method to encode categorical data is called 'one hot'.
 In one hot encoding, we create a new variable, a so called **dummy variable** for each category.
 We then set the dummy variable to 1 if the transaction is member of a certain category and to zero otherwise: